Possible mixing between elementary and bound state fields in the $t\bar{t}$ production excess at the LHC: Minimal scenario to explain the excess in LHC

 The behavior of the effective potential is illustrated in Figure \ref{fig1}, where it can be clearly observed that the MPP condition is satisfied in the vicinity of $\mu_c = 10^{12.3}$ GeV.
 Here, $\lambda(M_t)\sim\lambda_{\Psi}(M_t)$.

-And the mixing angle $\theta$ between $\eta_t$ and $\Psi$ is likewise essentially determined.
+And the mixing angle $\theta$ between $\eta_t$ and $\Psi$ (both being pseudo-scalar components) is likewise essentially determined.
 Note that we are not dealing with stable particles here, so the mixing angle can be written as a complex number, $\theta=\theta_R+i\theta_C$.
 As will be discussed later, since we assume the decay widths are sufficiently small, we may approximate $|\theta|\sim|\theta_R|$; hence the allowed range is $|\theta|\le45^\circ$, and it is determined as follows:

 In this case, the mass matrix $\mathcal{M}$ takes the following form:

 where $\Gamma_i$ is the total decay widths of each state and $\delta$ is an off-diagonal elements of the mass matrix.
 So, $\theta$ can be expressed as follows: